Tunbridge Wells Common and Rusthall Common

 can be read by following the links.
 The Commons are famous for their sandstone outcrops such as the Toad Rock and the Wellington Rocks and have played an important part in the history and development of Tunbridge Wells.

 Historically, the Commons developed as lowland heath and until the end of the 19th Century it would have had almost no tree cover except for those trees deliberately planted, often to mark Royal visits.
 In the early 20th century the grazing that had maintained the landscape for many centuries died out, leaving scrub woodland to develop, obscuring the well known views and shading out the heather and gorse that sustained the many specialised insects and animals that lived there.
 The hurricane of 1987 was the catalyst for a re-examination of the management of the Commons and the first of the management plans to reopen parts of the Commons and regain some of the heathland.
 The latest plan, adopted by the Conservators in 2017, is available by following this link

-Steve Budden is the Commons Warden (he and his dog, Moofy, will be a familiar figure to many of you) and he manages all the work undertaken on both commons.
+Steve Budden is the Commons Warden, he and his dog, Moofy, will be a familiar figure to many of you.
+Steve manages all the work undertaken on both commons.
 The regular work includes the contract maintenance for grass cutting and litter clearance and improvement work throughout the year.
 Steve also oversees specific improvement projects called for by the Management Plan such as pond restoration, clearance of rock out crops, the gradual opening up of areas on both commons and the creation of graded wooodland edges to provide a wider variety of habitats.

 If you want to know more, this website has both short and detailed histories of the Commons and of the Freehold Tenants on the History